The Most Comprehensive Guide to Google Ads Marketing for SaaS

 - TOF – Search – USA – Competitors – Broad

 - TOF – Search – USA – Proposal Software – Broad

 - MOF – Display – USA – Remarketing

-- MOF – Search – USA – Branded – BMM
+- MOF – Search – USA – Branded – All Types

 - So on and so forth.

-This campaign naming convention will save you time by knowing what the campaign objective is and what keywords to expect fall under each campaign.
+This campaign naming convention will save you time by knowing the campaign objective and what keywords to expect fall under each campaign.

 As for AdGroup.
-Let’s say these are some of the keywords under the proposal software campaign.
+These are some of the keywords under the proposal software campaign.

 “proposal software,” “best proposal software,” “leading proposal software,” “best proposal companies,” “leading proposal companies.”